ChrisTollefson/jbsh/README.md

 [github/quartz-wm]: <https://github.com/XQuartz/quartz-wm> "GitHub: XQuartz/quartz-wm"
 [www/xquartz]: <https://www.xquartz.org/> "WWW:XQuartz"

-Most of those licenses are [permissive] (which I favor), and I don't even have a problem with Tivoization *per se* — in other words, if I don't like that a particular hardware is restricted to a particular software, then I simply won't buy that hardware.
+But most of those licenses are [permissive], which would permit Tivoization.
+I generally favour permissive licenses, and I don't have a problem with Tivoization *per se* — in other words, if I don't like that a particular hardware is restricted to a particular software, then I simply won't buy that hardware.
 But when it comes to *personal computers* (and maybe even *smartphones*), one of my expectations is the freedom to choose what software I use on that computer.
 In other words, for a general purpose computer with a given CPU architecture, I should be free to run any operating system I choose (for which I have obtained a valid license) that can be built for that architecture.
 (Assuming, of course, availability of device drivers for that operating system.)
-So if Tivoization is in the future for Macs, it would be a real disappointment, and I predict that Apple's sales would begin to drop as developers abandon macOS and switch to Linux (or even Windows) — and if developers aren't writing apps for macOS, it could even mean a drop in market-share overall as end-users abandon it too.
+So if Tivoization is in the future for Macs, it would be a real disappointment to me.

 #### ...But I digress.